-- The Emergency Management Committee will assemble in the Command Center at the discretion of the President (or designee). - Campus Police will notify the Director of Marketing & Communications to alert Building Preparedness Coordinators to notify other staff and students to proceed immediately to pre-identified secure locations in each building.
+- The Emergency Management Committee will assemble in the Command Center at the discretion of the President (or designee). - The Director of Emergency/Risk Management (or designee) will alert Building Preparedness Coordinators to notify other staff and students to proceed immediately to pre-identified secure locations in each building.
 Maps are located in hallways of buildings to indicate safe locations.
 Safe areas are generally interior hallways on the lowest floor.
 Auditoriums, gymnasiums, large rooms or window areas should be avoided.
 When a severe weather alert has been declared, the following activities should be interrupted and the indicated safeguards initiated immediately. - Classes should cease immediately.
 Students and faculty should shut off lab equipment for which they are responsible and proceed to the closest safe area. - All college business and activities except for emergency services will terminate.
-Students, staff, and faculty should proceed to the designated area until the warning expires. - O All groups should remain in place until the warning expires. - After determination is made that all danger has passed, the Emergency Management Committee will advise the Director of Marketing & Communications to notify Building Preparedness Coordinators and Campus Police to announce "all clear" and resume normal activities.
+Students, staff, and faculty should proceed to the designated area until the warning expires. - All groups should remain in place until the warning expires. - After determination is made that all danger has passed, the Emergency Management Committee will advise the Director of Emergency/Risk Management to notify Building Preparedness Coordinators and Campus Police to announce "all clear" and resume normal activities.